Balan Wonderworld: Gameplay

 Gameplay from Balan Wonderworld; the player character (centre) uses a costume ability to traverse the environment.

-Balan Wonderworld is a platformer video game where players take on the role of either Leo Craig or Emma Cole, two children drawn into the magical realm of Wonderworld by a being called Balan.
+Balan Wonderworld is a platform game in which players take on the role of either Leo Craig or Emma Cole, two children drawn into the magical realm of Wonderworld by a being called Balan.
 The game plays out across twelve multi-level areas called Chapters.
-In the beginning, only the first chapter is available, collecting items called Balan Statues in each area will unlock Chapters.
+In the beginning, only the first chapter is available.
+Collecting items called Balan Statues in each area will unlock Chapters.
 Within each chapter, Leo and Emma must navigate through a sandbox environment, searching areas for collectables and solving puzzles to progress to the end of the level.
 Collectables include Balan Statues and crystalline objects called Drops.
 A simple control scheme is used, with two buttons used to change between costumes, and other actions aside from character and camera movement mapped to all other buttons.
 During exploration, enemies called Negati will appear and attack the player character.
 Each chapter ends with a boss battle themed after the Chapter's environment and narrative.
-The game uses adaptive difficulty, adjusting the number and types of enemies based on player performance both on the initial playthrough and return playthroughs of stages.
+The adaptive difficulty adjusts the number and types of enemies based on player performance both on the initial playthrough and return playthroughs of stages.

 While exploring, Leo and Emma find costumes from the cast of each chapter; these are unlocked using collectible keys.
 Costumes grant abilities such as hovering, navigating particular hazards and paths, or fighting enemies.
 When not wearing a costume, Leo and Emma's only available actions are jumping and basic movement.
 80 costumes are spread throughout the stages, some of them in secret locations.
 Only three costumes can be held at a time; when a fourth costume is acquired, the costume it replaces is sent into a costume bank which can be accessed at checkpoints.
 Receiving damage, or falling off the edge of the environment, causes the equipped costume to disappear.
 If the player character is hit without a costume, they are ejected from the Chapter.